qwghlm/serverless/README.md

 ## Dev work

-A `.env` file should be supplied with the following variables:
+A `.env.development` file should be supplied with the following variables:

     # Twitter API
     TWITTER_CONSUMER_KEY=